Alejandro-Vas/news-app/README.md

 # New York Tims news app

-## Project made using JavaScript, TypeScript, React and Redux, based on Material UI.
+## Project made using JavaScript, TypeScript, React and Redux, based on Material UI

 #### APP FEATURES: